mesosphere/reactjs-components/README.md

   var Modal = require('reactjs-components').Modal;
 ```

-3. Use as if it was a normal component you imported
+3. Use as if it was any other component
 ```js
   // ...